 As stated above the City Council has been proactive in the steps that have already been implemented.
 Most consultants recommend using a combination of different approaches to address outstanding CalPERS obligations.
-Below are some of the most recommended:
+Below is the recommended plan to address long-term pension obligations: